Enter your state

 By the numbers

-- Beneficiaries enrolled in Medicare Part A only in Michigan: 131,889
+Beneficiaries enrolled in Medicare Part A and/or Part B in Michigan: 1, 263, 405

 Medicare resources in Michigan